keystonejs/keystone/docs/blog/introduction-to-graphql.md

 </html>
 ```

-We'll write code directly in script tag inside this HTML file - just to demonstrate this concept.
+We'll write code directly in script tag inside this HTML file - just to demonstrate the concept.

 Add the following script to the page: